BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
-With Gödel, though, he "rips right into it".
+With Gödel, he gets right into it.
-After minimal pleasantries, he dives right into the math they're discussing.
+After minimal pleasantries, he dives into the math they're discussing.

 TODO: add a blockquote of an example of von Neumann doing that.

 To me, von Neumann's tone with Gödel shows both great friendship and great respect.
-With the latter, it seems von Neumann saw Gödel as a true intellectual peer, a truly notable designation.
+With the latter, it seems von Neumann saw Gödel as a real intellectual peer; a notable designation.
 </p>

 <p>
-The tonal difference with Gödel is one of my absolute favorite aspects of <i>Selected Letters</i>.
+The tonal difference with Gödel is one of my absolute favorite things from <i>Selected Letters</i>.
 </p>

 <hr/>